clover/codelab-remote-pay-cloud/README.md

 Let the web page hot reload, select the device serial you would like to connect to, and then press **Connect**.
 Cloud Pay Display should launch on the device, indicating that you successfully paired the POS and device.
 Congratulations!

 **Important:** Subsequent hot reloads will sever the connection between your POS and Clover device.
-From now on, you will need to use the 'Connect' button to reconnect to your device following every page reload.
+From now on, you will need to use the **Connect** button to reconnect to your device following every page reload.

 **Note:** Did Cloud Pay Display not launch automatically?
 Ensure that your Clover device is [connected to the Internet](https://help.clover.com/troubleshoot/troubleshoot-your-wireless-network-internet-connection/), and check the browser's developer console for error messages.
 If you are still unable to connect to your Clover device, please reference our [Clover Developer Community](https://community.clover.com/).